Safe Touch And Unsafe Touch: Ways To Educate Your Child

 2. Alert your child about non-touch forms of abuse: Non-touch forms of abuse are as traumatic as abuse by unwanted touch, sometimes even more.
 Some common non-touch forms of child abuse include exhibitionism, pressurising the child to view inappropriate content/messages, forcibly undressing the child, undressing in the presence of the child, stalking, staring in a way that makes the child feel uncomfortable, and trying to have conversations related to sex and sexuality.
 Most of the time, children do not complain about non-touch forms of abuse and, thus, suffer in silence.
 So, tell your child that if he is ever exposed to any of the experiences mentioned above, he should immediately bring it to your notice.

-3. Ask your child to beware of both strangers and familiar faces: Most children are taught to beware of strangers like the ice cream vendor or bus driver.
-Rarely are they told to be on guard against abuse from known quarters.
-As a parent, wake up to the fact that even one of your loved ones could be a child abuser.
-So, educate your child and give her the courage and confidence to share with you any ‘uncomfortable’ experience she may have had with any family member or someone close to the family.
+3. Ask your child to beware of both strangers and familiar faces: Most children are taught to beware of strangers like the ice cream vendor or the bus driver.
+Rarely are they told to be on guard against abuse from known people.
+As a parent, remember that even one of your loved ones could be a child abuser.
+So, educate your child and give her the courage and confidence to share with you any uncomfortable experiences she may have had with any family member or someone close to the family.
 And, when your child does share any such experience with you, help her overcome the trauma, and assure her that you trust her and will do everything possible to keep her safe.
-Parents would do well to remember this fact, as children who have been abused by their loved ones often nurture the feeling that their parents did not do enough to protect them.
+Parents would do well to remember this, as children who have been abused by their loved ones often nurture the feeling that their parents did not do enough to protect them.
 This feeling is a major obstacle to healing the emotional scars and so needs to be addressed at the earliest.
 Also, address the issue swiftly and firmly by taking it up with the culprit.
-In case things are beyond your control, do not hesitate to knock on the doors of the law.
+In case things are beyond your control, do not hesitate to take legal action.

 An experience of abuse need not be physically or emotionally painful.
 Young children and adolescents can be made to believe that an activity, which is considered a form of abuse, is enjoyable, interesting or exciting.
 They can also be lured or tempted to indulge in the same or similar acts repeatedly.
-It is only when they grow up that children realise their folly and begin feeling guilty, worthless and ashamed of themselves.
+It is only when they grow up that children realise that they were abused and begin feeling guilty, worthless and ashamed of themselves.
 So, when you hear a child voicing his experience of sexual misconduct as an enjoyable experience, do not jump to the wrong conclusions about the character of the child.
-Instead, educate the child about the dangers that she is exposing herself to by indulging in such acts.
+Instead, educate the child about the dangers of such acts.
 A 17-year-old girl came to me with complaints of depression.
 As the counselling sessions progressed, the root cause of her depression came to light.
 At the early age of 8 or 9, for a short period, she got interested in pornography.
 Feeling guilty about what she had done, and having hid her misdemeanour from her parents, she had a breakdown at the age of 17.
-However, with therapy, she was able to get her life back on track soon.
+However, with therapy, she was able to heal.

 A question that most parents ask me is, “How should we educate our children?”
 According to me, parents should use need-based, age-appropriate language to make their child understand.
 For example, if you‘re advising a two-year-old about eating food from roadside shops, you may say, “Oh dear, that’s not good.”
 But, to a 10-year-old, you would probably say, “That food could be unhealthy and you may fall sick.”
 So, while the subject is the same, the amount of information given varies with age.
 The same principle holds good for sex education and educating your child about preventing abuse.
 Remember, the objective behind the exercise should be to empower the child, and not to instil fear and suspicion in her mind.